Zhong-Lab-UCSD/iMARGI-Docker/docs/source/step_by_step_illustration.md

 >  be un-ligated RNA
 >  - dist2 < offset & dist1 < offset: sequencing fragment might be a un-ligated DNA if the distance of R1 and R2 is less
 >  than the maximum sequencing fragment size and the strands of R1 and R2 are opposite
->  - dist < offset & dist 1> offset: proper RNA-DNA ligation
+>  - dist2 < offset & dist1 > offset: proper RNA-DNA ligation
 >
 >  The filtering argument used in pairtools is:
 >